 Employment Law in Texas is a combination of state and federal laws and regulations issued by several agencies at all levels of government.
 Needless to say, it’s complicated.

 It is important that you have an experienced employment law attorney who understands all of the rules and regulations and how they apply to a variety of employment situations.
-The attorneys at Scherr Legate PLLC have decades of experience protecting employees against unscrupulous employers and illegal employment practices.
+The attorneys at Scherr Legate PLLC have decades of experience protecting employees against unscrupulous employers, wrongful termination, employment discrimination, and illegal employment practices.

 What Can’t Employers Do, Wrongful Termination, Discrimination, Retaliation

 Employers cannot make job decisions based on race, color, religion, sex or national origin.
 Additionally, they cannot discriminate against you based on age, genetic information or disability.
 The phrase, “job decisions,” includes job listings, interviews, promotions, benefits, compensation and disciplinary actions, as examples.

 Laws also protect workers against harassment, defined as unwelcome actions or statements based on certain traits like race or sex that can create a hostile or offensive working environment.
 If someone must endure this kind of harassment in order to keep his or her job, then the employer could be violating the law.
 If you complain to someone within the company or to a government agency, it is illegal for your employer to retaliate against you, by firing you (wrongful termination), for example.

 Texas law also prohibits employers from retaliating against employees who make worker’s compensation claims.
 Specifically, Texas Labor Code § 451 states that employers cannot fire employees who apply for or obtain workers’ comp benefits.

 Employment Laws Also Apply to Wage and Hour Violations